[updated February 2019]

 No – neither the evaluation of the cashless card trial nor the wider evidence base show that curbing income support recipients’ access to cash reduces drug and alcohol addiction.

 Most people who receive income support do not have a problem with illicit drug use or alcohol dependency.
-The evaluation of the cashless welfare card trial confirmed that most of those involved in the trial sites did not have issues with drug or alcohol dependency or gambling addiction.
+The evaluation of the cashless debit card trial confirmed that most of those involved in the trial sites did not have issues with drug or alcohol dependency or gambling addiction.
 Further, a majority of card users reported either no change in alcohol consumption, gambling, or illegal drug use, or an increase in these behaviours.

 For those with serious drug and alcohol addictions, cutting off access to cash may result in ‘circumvention’ behaviours, with addicts seeking out other means to access alcohol and drugs, often with detrimental consequences for those around them.
 In both the trial of the cashless card and other forms of income management, there is evidence that people with serious addictions have resorted to range of circumvention behaviours including offering non-participants the use of their card in exchange for cash, alcohol or drugs to a lesser value; on-selling of purchased items for cash; informal work; stealing; and ‘humbugging’ and financial harassment of relatives and other community members.

 - How much does it cost?

-Implementing the cashless welfare card is extremely costly.
-The Government spent nearly $18.9 million to trial the cashless welfare card, which equates to over $10,000 per person participating in the trial.
+Implementing the cashless debit card is extremely costly.
+The Government spent nearly $18.9 million to trial the cashless debit card, which equates to over $10,000 per person participating in the trial.
 More than half ($9.8 million) of the total funding was paid to Indue, the private company contracted to cover all operational aspects of the cashless welfare card.
 Expanding the card to more communities will simply increase the wealth of private entities like Indue and the overall cost of social security provision – and yet without providing benefits for the individuals and communities affected.

 - Is there another agenda behind the expansion of the cashless card?